TheRenegadeCoder/sample-programs-website/docs/projects/selection-sort/php/index.md

 }

 echo implode(', ', selection_sort($numbers));

 ```

 {% endraw %}

-[Selection Sort](https://sampleprograms.io/projects/selection-sort) in [Php](https://sampleprograms.io/languages/php) was written by:
+Selection Sort in [Php](https://sampleprograms.io/languages/php) was written by:

 - Gurmeet
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
-The solution was first committed on Oct 16 2019 00:20:26.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution